The test procedure

 - cash-out machines.

 The ability of banknote handling machines to recognise genuine banknotes and sort them according to their fitness for circulation is assessed by the MNB by conducting tests.
-From 1 January 2010 and 1 January 2012, forint banknotes may be recycled through customer-operated machines and cash dispensers (e.g. automated teller machines, ATMs) on condition that they have been checked for authenticity and fitness using banknote handling machines successfully tested by the MNB and have the registered versions of the updated authentication hardware and software installed, as published in a list on the MNB’s website.
-As for cash processing provider companies, from 2012 the ratio of banknotes checked using banknote authentication machines conforming to the above requirements must reach at least 90% annually.
+From 1 January 2010, forint banknotes may be recycled through customer-operated machines and cash dispensers (e.g. automated teller machines, ATMs) on condition that they have been checked for authenticity and fitness using banknote handling machines successfully tested by the MNB and have the registered versions of the updated authentication hardware and software installed, as published in a list on the MNB’s website.
+As for cash processing provider companies, they may check the authenticity and fitness for circulation of forint banknotes – not including forint banknotes that cannot, owing to their physical condition, be checked with banknote handling machines or those withdrawn from circulation – only with banknote handling machines conforming to the above requirements.

-The MNB conducts the tests and publishes the data relating to the banknote handling machines meeting the relevant requirements in accordance with the provisions of MNB Decree 11/2011.
-(IX.
-6.) on the processing and distribution of banknotes, and on technical tasks relating to the protection of banknotes against counterfeiting.
+The MNB conducts the tests and publishes the data relating to the banknote handling machines meeting the relevant requirements in accordance with the provisions of MNB Decree 1/2023.
+(I 17.) on the processing and distribution of banknotes, and on technical tasks relating to the protection of banknotes against counterfeiting.

 The results of tests conducted by the MNB are only relevant to the types of machine tested by the MNB and the hardware and software versions used during the test procedure, as well as to the test package of the given version number used in the test procedure.